-Zinsmeister has written a dozen books—histories, reference works, embedded war reporting, political analysis, a novel, literary collections, academic volumes, a storytelling cookbook, even a book-length Marvel comic book.
+Zinsmeister has created a dozen and a half books, including histories, reference works, embedded war reporting, political analysis, a novel, literary collections, academic volumes, a storytelling cookbook, two children's books, even a book-length Marvel comic book.
 Two of his works have been optioned for development into television series and documentary film.
 He has edited or co-produced many other books.

 Zinsmeister's magazine and newspaper journalism totals several hundred articles.
 These have been published in a wide range of national periodicals, from cover stories for The Atlantic to essays in the Wall Street Journal, where he is a regular contributor.
 Karl also has more than two decades of experience as an Editor in Chief, managing writing, artistic, and business teams to produce nationally circulated magazines of thought and culture.

-He created The Almanac of American Philanthropy—the authoritative 1,342-page reference on private giving that is often referred to as “the bible” documenting America's distinctive tradition of solving major problems through civil society and voluntary action.
+He created The Almanac of American Philanthropy—the authoritative 1,342-page reference on private giving that is often referred to as “the bible” documenting America's distinctive tradition of solving major public problems through voluntary action.
 Between cash contributions and donated labor, philanthropy is a trillion-dollar annual undertaking in the U.S., and one of our country's most potent sources of social innovation and improvement.

 From 2006 to 2009 Zinsmeister served in the West Wing as President George W. Bush’s Chief Domestic Policy Adviser.
 His responsibilities stretched across many issues: the formulation of new immigration policies, the mortgage and student-loan credit crises, stem-cell and biotechnology innovation, improving care for military veterans, school reform, issues in health, transportation, environmental quality, and national competitiveness.